Vegan

 If

-you don't know
+you don't know which one

-choose, when
+to choose, when

-use the plain
+cooking use the

-unsweetened,
+plain unsweetened, where

-where there is
+there is ONLY

-soybeans and
+soybeans and water on

-ingredients.
+the ingredients.
+Any

-even when it
+when it says unsweetend,

-alter the taste
+can alter the taste in

-in the final
+the final

 product.